oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_fixed/README.md

 ### Discussion of Results

 You can obtain a smaller hardware footprint for your kernel by ensuring that the `ac_fixed` numbers are constructed from `float` or `double` numbers outside the kernel.
-Additionally, you can trade-off mathematical operation accuracy for a more resource efficient design by using `ac_fixed` types of a smaller size and the corresponding `ac_fixed` math library functions.
+Additionally, by using the `ac_fixed` types and math library functions, you can use an even smaller fixed point format to trade-off even more accuracy for a more resource efficient design if your application requirements allow for it.